awslabs/cis-matching-tasks/README.md

 and FMR obtained by binarizing the similarity scores at a given threshold:
 ```
 import json
-from cismat import MTData, UncertaintyEstimator
+from cimat import MTData, UncertaintyEstimator

 # Load embeddings from JSON file into a dictionary structure
 df = json.load(open('data/embeddings.json', 'r'))  # Example structure: dictionary[id][image] = embedding